Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

 An auxiliary random vector $\rA = (\rA_1, \dots, \rA_{m})$ is generated as in \eqref{eq: decomposition} to manually construct the design for $\gamma^*$, enabling the reformulation of model \eqref{eq: gen_int} as:

-Recall that the equation holds because $\rXAt: =\rX-\rA D$ and $A\gamma^* = D\beta^*$.
+Recall that the equation holds because $\rXAt: =\rX-\rA D$ and $A\gamma^* = AD\beta^*$.

-In this way, we successfully inserted an auxiliary $\rA$ for the parameter of interest $\gamma^*$, and lifted the model \eqref{eq: gen_int} into a higher dimensional space including both $\beta$ and $\gamma$.
-With Equation \eqref{eq:decomp}, a Split Knockoff copy $\rAt$ following certain necessary constraints could be constructed to enable variable selection with the false discovery rate control on $\gamma^*$.
-After such construction, standard procedures of Split Knockoffs as described in \cite{cao2024controlling} could be applied to finalize the procedure.
+In this way, we successfully inserted an auxiliary $\rA$ for the parameter of interest $\gamma^*$, and lifted the model \eqref{eq: gen_int} into a higher-dimensional space including both $\beta^*$ and $\gamma^*$.
+With Equation \eqref{eq:decomp}, a split knockoff copy $\rAt$ could be constructed following certain necessary constraints to allow variable selection with the control of the false discovery rate in $\gamma^*$.
+After such a construction, standard Split Knockoff procedures as described in \cite{cao2024controlling} could be applied to finalize the procedure.
 In the following section, we will proceed to the step of constructing the Split Knockoff copy.